sanju2/personal_blog_website/README.md

 - Step 10 : Create a git repository and push code.

-- Step 11 : Create CodeBuild Build project for deploying S3 static website files and Lambda function codes.
+- Step 11 : Create GitHub Actions for deploying S3 static website files and Lambda function codes.

-- Step 12 : Finally, create an AWS code pipeline and deploy your latest release.
+- Step 12 : Finally, Push the latest release to Github.

+### Thank You! :shipit: